swiftsam/IntroR/README.md

 * Import your own data
 * Do some cleaning, manipulation, or restructuring
 * Run a statistical test
+* Visualize something

 Things to do before we meet
 ---------------------------
 ### Install software
+note: all of this software is open source, free, and cross-platform (Windows, Mac, Linux).
+Let me know if you have any trouble installing things before we meet on Thursday morning.
 1. Download & Install R:
   * http://cran.r-project.org/
 2. Download & Install RStudio: